 While you write these replies, be aware of your tone of voice.
 Don’t seem overly “corporate” or oversensitive.
 Rather, make clear you’re honestly listening to constructive feedback.

-Four simple steps: Understand the concept of employer branding, consider communication in everything you do, leverage the right channels and be responsive to your audience.
-These will help you develop the brand you need to connect with the best candidates.
+Four simple steps: create a value proposition for candidates, consider what is communicated in everything you do, leverage the right channels for your audience, and be responsive.
+These will help you develop the brand you need to attract the best candidates to your open roles.